axelcournac/3C_tutorial/README.md

 This repository contains several codes for the processing, vizualisation and analysis of 3C/Hi-C data.
 These codes were used during the INSERM workshop "Capturing chromosone conformation: toward a 3D view of genome regulation", May 9-13, Paris at Pasteur Institut.
-The different command lines or python codes used

 For queries or help getting these running, you can contact me on mail or open an issue at the github repository.